Diana Lennon: Academic career

 Lennon graduated with a Bachelor of Medicine, Bachelor of Surgery from the University of Otago in 1972.
-She was awarded FRACP in Pediatrics in 1978.
+She was awarded FRACP in paediatrics in 1978.

 After a short research position at the University of Auckland, Lennon trained further in infectious diseases at the University of California, Los Angeles.
-In 1982 she returned to New Zealand as a Senior Lecturer at the University of Auckland, with a half-time role as a specialist pediatrician at the Auckland Hospital Board.
+In 1982 she returned to New Zealand as a senior lecturer at the University of Auckland, with a half-time role as a specialist paediatrician at the Auckland Hospital Board.

-She was promoted to Associate Professor in 1991, and Professor of Population Child and Youth Health in 1996.
+She was promoted to associate professor in 1991, and professor of population child and youth health in 1996.

-Lennon was a specialist in pediatric infectious diseases at Princess Mary Hospital, Starship Hospital and Middlemore Hospital in Auckland, and provided consultant services throughout the country.
+Lennon was a specialist in paediatric infectious diseases at Princess Mary Hospital, Starship Hospital and Middlemore Hospital in Auckland, and provided consultant services throughout the country.

 Research

 Lennon's work on rheumatic fever began in the 1980s with the setting up of a rheumatic fever register for the Auckland region, which was followed by free delivery of a penicillin-based treatment to prevent resurgence.
 In 2006 Lennon was co-author on New Zealand's first evidence-based diagnostic and treatment guidelines for rheumatic fever.
 In 2017 Lennon published the results of a world-first trial showing that community interventions (sore-throat clinics in primary schools) could significantly reduce the rate of rheumatic fever in school-children.

 Lennon also worked on prevention of other infectious diseases in children.
 Her work was instrumental in the introduction of vaccine programmes for Haemophilus influenzae type b and meningococcal A and B. Her work showing that the greatest risk factor for meningococcal disease is crowding led directly to changes in how state homes are built.